MartinHH/scalacheck-derived/README.md

 There are two ways to handle this:

-1. use `-Xmax-inlines` compile setting to increase the limit
+1. use `-Xmax-inlines` compiler setting to increase the limit
 2. instead of deriving an `Arbitrary` for the whole structure at once, derive "intermediate" instances for some of its members (and place them into implicit scope).